 For the brief period March 1803 to March 1806, official registers were maintained of passengers departing from Irish ports.
 The passengers are named here, along with ages, occupations, and places of residence.

 The Famine Immigrants 1846–1851—in 7 volumes Glazier, I. A., Genealogical Publishing Co., 1983 VREF 929.373 FAMI

-These volumes name Irish immigrants who arrived at New York during the years of the Irish Famine, with their ages, occupations, and dates of arrival.
+These volumes name Irish immigrants who arrived in New York during the years of the Irish Famine, with their ages, occupations, and dates of arrival.
 Entries are arranged by vessel and in order of dates of arrival.
 Alphabetic indexes are provided in each volume to facilitate look-ups.

 George Washington’s Associations with the Irish O’Brien, M. J., P. J. Kenedy & Sons, 1937 VRARE 929.3415 OBRI

-To counter the idea that the Catholic Irish did not come to America in significant numbers until the 19th Century famine, the author endeavors to show that there was substantial settlement in the country’s early years, with much of the proof based on George Washington’s known associations with the Irish.
+To counter the idea that the Catholic Irish did not come to America in significant numbers until the 19th Century famine, the author endeavors to show that there was a substantial settlement in the country’s early years, with much of the proof based on George Washington's known associations with the Irish.

 O'Laughlins’ Complete Book of Irish Family Names O'Laughlin, M. C., 1986 VREF 929.4 O

-Over 20,000 documented Irish surnames were obtained from a variety of sources including the census of 1659 and the birth index of 1890, with variant nineteenth century spellings.
+Over 20,000 documented Irish surnames were obtained from a variety of sources including the census of 1659 and the birth index of 1890, with variant nineteenth-century spellings.